JoshPaulie/JoshPaulie.github.io/content/posts/vscode/back-to-vscode/index.md

 Here are my recommended VSCodeVim settings, not including bindings.

-- Enables all the above vim plugins
+- Enables all the above Vim plugins
 - Sets `space` to leader
 - "Highlight on yank"
 - Clearer searching